Why Won't Women Dance With Me?

 10. She's Not There to Dance

-So if the lady you ask says "no" to you, but then says "no" to everyone else and doesn't at all the whole night, then it might be that she's not interested in dancing that evening for whatever reason and you shouldn't take it personally.
-Maybe she's just there for the music, I don't know want to tell you.
+So if the lady you ask says "no" to you but then says "no" to everyone else and doesn't at all the whole night, then it might be that she's not interested in dancing that evening for whatever reason, and you shouldn't take it personally.
+Maybe she's just there for the music; I don't know what to tell you.

 11. She's Busy Having a Drink

 If a woman is having a drink/cocktail, especially at a bar, wait until she finishes her drink before asking her to dance.
 Due to security concerns and worries about getting date-raped, many women don't feel comfortable leaving their drink out on the side if they don't have a trusted friend that they can leave it with.

 She also might just be taking a break from dancing, so try phrasing your question as "Can I have a dance with you once you're done with your drink?" or something like that, and engage her in conversation to pass the time so you're not just standing there like a stalker watching her sip her drink.

 Another common reason for women to say "no" to a guy, especially if they are sitting out on the side, is because they are tired and/or their feet hurt.
 This is extra true if she is wearing heels because those will hurt your feet and tire you out fast when you're dancing.

 If she looks, well, tired—try asking her if you can dance with her later, or maybe sit down next to her and engage her in conversation, and ask her how her evening is going as a way to pass the time and gauge the situation.